Young Carer’s Assessment

 Who is involved in the assessment?

-When conducting a young carer’s needs assessment, the local authority must involve:
+When conducting a young carer’s needs assessment, it must involve:

 What will happen during the assessment?